hawkinsw/CPPTimes/BasicsWithConnect4.md

 > Note: The word algorithm comes from a person's name.
 It is a Westernized pronunciation/adaption of the name of a very, very smart Persian mathematician named [Muhammad ibn Musa al-Khwarizmi](https://en.wikipedia.org/wiki/Muhammad_ibn_Musa_al-Khwarizmi).
 Not only is he the namesake of the algorithm, he is also credited with inventing (or discovering, depending on your philosophical perspective) algebra!

-An algorithm, technically, is just a "well-defined set of steps for performing a task or solving a problem."
+An _algorithm_, technically, is just a "well-defined set of steps for performing a task or solving a problem."
 Many programmers believe that writing code is their primary purpose or objective.
 They want to be graded on the quality of their code.
 However, programmers are really well-paid Algorithm Factories.
-Always remember: A good algorithm will beat a good implementation any day of the week!
+Always remember: A good algorithm will beat good code any day of the week!

 What we generate by turning an algorithm (usually written in pseudocode) into source code is known as a _program_.
 A program and algorithm are similar, but not exactly the same.
 Be on the lookout for the definition of program in future issues of the C++ Times.

 ## Shout From the Rooftops

 Although our solution is still very broad and, in some ways, very vague, we are slowly chipping away at the details.
-Each time we return and massage the algorithm, we are adding more details -- we are refining the description step by step.
+Each time we return to our algorithm and tweak it further, we are adding more details -- we are refining the description step by step.
 We are doing something that professional programmers do all the time -- _stepwise refinement_.

 This technique is really important.
 When we start thinking about solving a problem, we focus as much as possible on the big picture.
 In the case of Connect 4, we talk about players, taking turns, winning, losing.
-We pretended that we had good definitions for those terms and good ways to determine who won and lost.
-We wrote our algorithm as if they exist.
+During our initial algorithm design, we pretended that we had good definitions for those terms and, for example, good ways to determine who won and lost.
+We wrote our algorithm as if they existed.

 That seems like we are just kidding ourselves and setting ourselves up for failure later.
 But, no!
 What we are doing is really important.
 We are thinking abstractly (we will define that term later in the semester) and its really cool!